-Cigna Healthcare Organizes Health Checks For Hundreds Of Workers.
+Cigna Healthcare Organizes Health Checks for Hundreds of Workers.

-Hundreds of workers receive health checkups and advice on health insurance and safety.
-Cigna Healthcare offers a generous Essential Benefits Plans for blue and pink collared workers.

-Dubai, United Arab Emirates: Cigna Healthcare, the leading global health services company, has announced that it organized a series of health checks and information sessions to support manual and low-paid workers in the UAE.
+(MENAFN- APCO Worldwide) Dubai, United Arab Emirates, 04 April 2024: Cigna Healthcare, the leading global health services company, has announced that it organized a series of health checks and information sessions to support manual and low-paid workers in the UAE.
 The sessions supported hundreds of blue and pink collared workers in understanding their health insurance benefits, rights, and the importance of health check-ups and health and safety in the workplace.

 In collaboration with LVL Wellbeing, a prominent workplace well-being platform, Cigna Healthcare spearheaded a comprehensive health initiative, conducting wellness checkups for over 200 participants working in construction, manufacturing, and maintenance across Dubai.
 The sessions included stress assessments and comprehensive health evaluations.